 This type of trend illustrates just how quickly DDoS attacks and their many variants are becoming very real possibilities for companies of all sizes.

-In our next post, we’ll discuss how companies can mitigate DDoS attacks and implement best practices.
+In our next article, How to Defend Against DDoS Attacks: Six Steps, we discuss how companies can best defend against DDoS attacks and implement best practices.

 Watch the DDoS webinar to learn more about DDoS attacks, how they work and what you can do to prevent and mitigate them.